catenax-ng/eclipse-tractusx.github.io/docs-kits/kits/behaviour-twin-kit/development-view/skill.md

 A reference (sample) Agent-Skill for a Gearbox is implemented,

-For more information regarding the RuL Skill see [Knowledge Agent KIT](https://bit.ly/tractusx-agents).
+For more information regarding the RuL Skill see [Agents KIT](https://bit.ly/tractusx-agents).

 ``` sparql
 ################################################################